-A student who wishes to schedule a Qualifying Exam must complete the Qualifying Exam application form and prepare the Program of Work for Doctoral Degree.
+A student who wishes to schedule a Qualifying Exam must complete the Qualifying Exam application and prepare the Program of Work for Doctoral Degree.
 Both forms are available on the website at Forms.

-The Program of Work includes an approximate thesis title (to give an indication of the student's research interests), but a research abstract is not required at this time.
-A draft of the Program of Work needs to be approved by the Graduate Advisor at least two weeks before the Qualifying Exam is scheduled to occur.
+The Program of Work includes an approximate thesis title (in order to give the GSC an indication of the student's interests), but a research abstract is not required at this time.
+A draft of the Program of Work should be approved by the Graduate Advisor at least two weeks before the Qualifying Exam is scheduled to occur.